thisisparker/dotnet-jekyll/_posts/2012-07-06-not-that-kind-of-hacker.md

 > The hackers who dominate news coverage and popular culture — malicious, adolescent techno-wizards, willing and able to do great harm to innocent civilians and society at large — don’t exist.

 The playful curiosity that actually defines a “hacker” to me seems to be a hard thing to understand for many people, and the polysemy of the word doesn’t help.

+[^1]: Incidentally, fellow Iron Blogger Rich Jones provides [another perspective on what hackers would really want in a “hacker hostel”](https://gun.io/blog/what-real-hacker-hostels-would-look-like/) on his own site.